Accounting and Taxes

 - Spend those tokens at vendors selling SNAP-eligible food items (in which case the market must be prepared to reimburse the vendors); or

-- Seek and receive a refund from the market for unspent token amounts (unless the market has set a token expiration date and that date has passed, as discussed above).
+- Seek and receive a refund from the market for unspent token amounts.

 The market should respond accordingly by keeping sufficient financial reserves to cover these anticipated redemptions and refunds.